Water, Sanitation and Hygiene Projects

 Trumpeter Community Health

-What Difference do the Trumpeters Make?
+What difference have the Trumpeters made?

 Since I learned all these, we have not had anyone who has become sick in the family.
 The most common diseases that have frequently affected my family members are eye infection and diarrhoea, and all these are related to use of dirty water in the household.